 Signs and symptoms

 Most patients with ovarian cysts are asymptomatic, with the cysts being discovered incidentally during ultrasonography or routine pelvic examination.
 Some cysts, however, may be associated with a range of symptoms, sometimes severe, including the following :

 Pain or discomfort in the lower abdomen

 Discomfort with intercourse, particularly deep penetration

-Precocious puberty and early onset of menarche in young children
+Precocious puberty and early menarche in young children

 Abdominal fullness and bloating